-In addition to the College admission requirements outlined, applicants to this program must complete a high school algebra course prior to entering the program.
+In addition to the College admission requirements, program applicants must complete a high school algebra course prior to entering the program.
 Additional math and science courses are also helpful.

 Term 1 Course Title Credits CIS:122 Programming Logic and Design 3.0 ELT:317 Digital Logic Circuits 2.0 ELT:373 DC Circuit Analysis 4.0 ENG:105 Composition I 3.0 MAT:744 Technical Math OR 4.0 * Math Elective (transfer-level) 3.0 SDV:179 The College Experience 3.0 Term 2 Course Title Credits CIS:160 Intro to Visual Languages 3.0 ELT:310 Digital Circuits 4.0 ELT:378 AC Circuit Analysis 4.0 ELT:530 Semiconductors 3.0 Psychology Elective (transfer-level) 3.0 Term 3 Course Title Credits ELT:123 Programmable Logic Controllers 3.0 ELT:531 Advanced Semiconductors 3.0 ELT:580 Microelectronic Circuits 4.0 SPC:112 Public Speaking 3.0 General Education Elective 3.0 Term 4 Course Title Credits ELT:410 Electronic Communication Systems 4.0 ELT:613 Microprocessors 4.0 ELT:715 Intro to Automation Systems/Robotics 3.0 PHY:710 Technical Physics 3.0 General Education Elective 3.0